logux/docs/guide/concepts/state.md

 </details>
 <details><summary>Vuex client</summary>

 Logux Vuex saves state every 50 actions.
-You can change it by `saveStateEvery` option in `createLogux` function.
+You can change it by `saveStateEvery` option in `createStoreCreator` function.

 </details>